Despite being largely associated with metal music, seven-string guitars are very far removed from a contemporary development in guitar design.

 At this price, we see the appearance of Ibanez’s RG range, with the RG7421.
 Their focus here seems to be keeping the parts and construction as basic as possible, in order to make that famous RG range as accessible as possible.

-Echoing the stunning maple top of the Omen, is Jackson’s JS37-Q. It isn’t specified that its carved, so it’s more likely to be a veneer.
+Echoing the stunning maple top of the Omen, is Jackson’s JS37-Q (link to website).
+It isn’t specified that its carved, so it’s more likely to be a veneer.
 It favors the straightforward nature, with a similar hardware setup to the Ibanez.

 Ibanez’s Prestige range is made in Japan, harking back to the company’s origins, in a time when most of its output is from Indonesia and China.